 Common first-day issues

-- Forwarded to voicemail too fast — may affect what counts as a miss; tune ring time with your tech setup.
+- Forwarded to voicemail too fast: may affect what counts as a miss.
+Tune ring time with your tech setup.

-- Duplicate tests — suppression may block a second text; use a different caller ID or wait out the window.
+- Duplicate tests: suppression may block a second text.
+Use a different caller ID or wait out the window.

-- Wrong template variable — read the message as a customer; fix awkward phrasing before driving ads to the number.
+- Wrong template variable: read the message as a customer.
+Fix awkward phrasing before driving ads to the number.

-You are done when…
+You're done when…

-You have a successful live miss → auto text → inbound reply → email notification loop.
+You've got a successful live miss → auto text → inbound reply → email notification loop.
 Everything after that is optimization, not prerequisites.